 Academic excellence, learning, growth, and student success typify the educational program at the Higher Education Center at San Ysidro (HEC, SY).

 First established in 1988, the HEC, SY is located only minutes away from the U.S.-Mexico International Border.
-Rebuilt and reopened in 2009, the state-of-the-art 18,000 sq. ft. building has more classrooms and improved facilities to serve 2,000 students.
+Rebuilt and reopened in 2009, the state-of-the-art 18,000 sq. ft. building has more classrooms and improved facilities to serve more than 2,000 students and the surrounding community.
 The HEC, SY continues to reflect a full-service philosophy, providing quality instruction and student services in one convenient location.

-The HEC, SY’s instructional program is proud to house the Family Studies program, in addition to offering courses for students wishing to pursue an associate degree, complete general education requirements for transfer, develop occupational skills for employment, or undertake personal development courses.
+The HEC, SY’s instructional program proudly offers courses for students wishing to pursue an associate degree, complete general education requirements for transfer, develop occupational skills for employment, or undertake personal development courses.
 Examples of courses offered include Art, Child Development, Communication, Computer Literacy, English, English as a Second Language, Interpretation and Translation, Mathematics, Reading, and Social Sciences.
 Courses are offered via a flexible schedule, including day and evening classes, in a full-semester or fast-track format.
 In support of students’ academic achievement, the HEC, SY offers a variety of student services including, but not limited to, admissions, counseling, EOPS, financial aid, health services, disability support services, and tutoring.
-Additionally, the Center features a student center, library, and open computer lab.
+Additionally, the Center features a student center, food pantry, library, and open computer lab.

 Higher Education Center at San Ysidro Living Memorial